Speakers: Dan Benjamin (UCLA/NBER), Miles Kimball (CU Boulder)

 - Scale-use heterogeneity can manifest as: (1) different "anchoring" points, (2) different ranges used, (3) different interpretations of scale labels.
 All create bias in cross-person comparisons.

-- The paper finds substantial heterogeneity in how people use scales—but also that changes in wellbeing may be more comparable than levels, which is encouraging for intervention evaluation.
+- The paper documents substantial heterogeneity in how people use scales.
+It also suggests that changes in wellbeing may be more comparable than levels—potentially encouraging for intervention evaluation, though this warrants further investigation.

 - Vignette anchoring: asking respondents to rate hypothetical people's wellbeing.
 This reveals individual scale-use patterns and enables adjustment.
 Trade-off: increased survey length.